-Guidance on each individual regulation from 5 to 29 is presented in the following section.
-Each regulation is described in five sections, namely, the standards associated with the regulation, where applicable; examples of the information/evidence reviewed to assess compliance; indicators which demonstrate the registered provider's and or person in charge's level of compliance with the regulations and standards; risk rating of compliance; and what a service striving for quality improvement looks like.
+Guidance on each individual standard from 1.1 to 8.2 and the associated regulation is presented in the following section.
+Each standard is described in four sections, namely, the regulations associated with the standard, where applicable; examples of the information/evidence reviewed to assess compliance; indicators which demonstrate the provider's and or person in charge's level of compliance with the standards and regulations and what a service striving for quality improvement looks like.
 The section on what a service striving for quality improvement looks like is based on the standards and international research.

-In addition, Appendix 1 lists regulations identified as having an association with the primary regulation being reviewed and that may need to be considered.
 Notwithstanding the association of the related regulations, judgment on the primary regulation is made independently of the other related regulations.

-Part 1: The standard associated with the regulation, where applicable
+Part 1: The regulation associated with the standard, where applicable

-Where a standard is directly linked to a regulation, it is listed.
-While a number of standards can be related to one or more regulations, for the purposes of inspection and reporting a 'best fit' approach to the standards is taken and the standard is linked to the most relevant regulation.
+Where a regulation is directly linked to a standard, it is listed.
+While a number of regulations can be related to one or more standards, for the purposes of inspection and reporting a 'best fit' approach to the regulations is taken and the regulation is linked to the most relevant standard.